BernardHwang/Banking-Web-App-Demo/README.md

 3. 'npm run dev' to start

 # Alert
-**Backend were using Springboot to run, in current repo, database has not been created, so only frontend can be executed**\n **The navigation not completed yet**
+**Backend were using Springboot to run, in current repo, database has not been created, so only frontend can be executed**

+**The navigation not completed yet**